IT band syndrome exercises

 IT Band Syndrome Exercises to Avoid

 So, are there any activities you should avoid if you have IT band pain and inflammation?
 Yes.
-As a rule, reduce the movements that caused your condition in the first place until your physical therapist gives you the okay.
+As a rule, reduce the movements that caused your condition until your physical therapist gives you the okay.
 These activities and exercises include lunges, squats, running, and cycling.

 If they are part of your regular workout routine, ask your PT when and how to resume your favorite activities safely.
-For example, distance runners may start out with a half-mile or mile instead of jumping right back to a 5K or they may stick to level surfaces and avoid running downhill which can stress the knees.
+For example, distance runners may start with a half-mile or mile instead of jumping right back to a 5K, or they may stick to level surfaces and avoid running downhill, which can stress the knees.

 More Tips to Exercise Safely with IT Band Syndrome